sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/latex.rst

 tex2sws begins with a LaTeX document, but defines extra environments for the placement of Sage code.
-When processed with the right tools, the result is a Sage worksheet, with content properly formatted for jsMath and the Sage code incorporated as input cells.
+When processed with the right tools, the result is a Sage worksheet, with content properly formatted for MathJax and the Sage code incorporated as input cells.
 So a textbook or article can be authored in LaTeX, blocks of Sage code included, and the whole document can be transformed into a Sage worksheet where the